 Originally from California, Elana Pesah received her Master’s Degree (MPP) from University of Chicago and her MSW from LIU, where she is a member of the Phi Kappa Phi and Alpha Eta Honor Societies.
-She expects to receive her LMSW qualification from the State of New York in July 2018.
+She received her LMSW qualification from the State of New York in July 2018.
 Elana has helped struggling families at the Housing Development Corporation in New York, and she has counseled seminary students while working for Touro College.

 Elana originally joined Machon Dvir in 2017.
 As a staff therapist she works individually with clients and runs DBT skills groups, as well as helping with case management and administration.
 Now a staff therapist at Machon Dvir and in her own private practice, Elana incorporates multiple modalities into her therapeutic work with her clients, including DBT and psychodynamic psychotherapy.